aminoacid-01/beat-boxd/README.md

 A retro style font

 **Truculenta**:
-A thin and stylish font for body text
+A thin and stylish retro font for body text

 ## Database Planning
 The album, review and rating models are unique custom models.